Hear from Denise Wong, Principal Robotics Engineer, about her passion for robotics and the not-so-straight path that brought her to Exyn.

 If you have questions for Denise you can join her upcoming talk -- virtually of course -- at the Women in Tech Summit happening July 14 - 30.
 Denise will be in the Tech Now and in the Future track on July 28th, presenting Journeying Into Uncharted Territory with Flying Robots: An Intersectional Perspective on the Drone Industry.

-And if you have questions about Exyn's technology or company culture, you can reach out to firstname.lastname@example.org.
-Or follow us on our social channels:
+And if you have questions about Exyn's technology or company culture, you can Contact Us or follow us on our social channels: